jon-jacky/PyModel/samples/Socket/README.txt

 composed with the synchronous scenario machine, using the domains in the deterministic module.

-The stepper test harness
+Stepper modules

-The stepper module is a test harness (sometimes called an adapter) that connects a socket model (the mstepper module etc.) to a socket implementation (usually the Python standard library socket module).
+A PyModel stepper is a test harness (sometimes called an adapter) that connects a model (here, the msocket module) to a an implementation (here, the Python standard library socket module).
+A stepper enables the PyModel tester pmt to use a model to call methods in the implementation and check the results.

-The stepper enables the PyModel tester pmt to use a model to call methods in the implementation and check the results.
+The PyModel Socket sample contains several steppers that demonstrate different technques.
+All of these socket steppers handle *both* ends of the socket connection so they can test both send and recv (recall that the model program msocket always sends at one end of the connection and receives at the other).
+And, they do this in a single ordinary process (Python program invocation) on the local machine.
+They accomplish this by connecting to both ends of a socket on localhost and alternating calls to send and recv.

-This stepper handles *both* ends of the socket connection so it can test both send and recv (recall that the model program msocket always sends at one end of the connection and receives at the other).
-And, it does this in a single ordinary process (Python program invocation) on the local machine.
-It accomplishes this by connecting to both ends of a socket on localhost and alternating calls to send and recv.
+The stepper_d module

-This stepper executes and checks test runs in an obvious way.
+This stepper_d module executes and checks test runs in an obvious way.
 For each action, the test runner pmt calls the action in the model (for example recv_call) and collects the result (the return value, msg) computed by the model.
-Then pmt passes the action and the result to the stepper.
-The stepper calls the corresponding message (s.recv) in the implementation, and collects the result (return value) computed by the implementation (named data here to distinguish it from msg, from the model).
-Then the stepper compares the two results.
-If they are equal (checked by the Python == operator), the stepper returns None to pmt to indicate that the test should continue; if not, the stepper constructs a string describing the failure and returns that string to pmt to indicate that the test failed.
-This stepper deals with the split actions calling the implementation only on the _return actions.
+Then pmt passes the action and the result to stepper_d.
+Then stepper_d calls the corresponding message (s.recv) in the implementation, and collects the result (return value) computed by the implementation (named data here to distinguish it from msg, from the model).
+Then stepper_d compares the two results.
+If they are equal (checked by the Python == operator), stepper_d returns None to pmt to indicate that the test should continue; if not, stepper_d constructs a string describing the failure and returns that string to pmt to indicate that the test failed.
+This stepper_d deals with the split actions calling the implementation only on the _return actions.
-This stepper handles the _call actions by simply storing the action arguments locally until it is time to invoke the corresponding _return action.
+This stepper_d handles the _call actions by simply storing the action arguments locally until it is time to invoke the corresponding _return action.

-This stepper organization is simple but it results in serious limitations.
-This stepper cannot handle nondeterminism nor asynchrony.
-This stepper expects that the connection will always accept the entire message passed to send and then return immediately.
+This stepper_d organization is simple but it results in serious limitations.
+This stepper_d cannot handle nondeterminism nor asynchrony.
+This stepper_d expects that the connection will always accept the entire message passed to send and then return immediately.
 It expects that the next call to recv at the other end of the connection will return the entire message immediately, and this returned message is an exact copy of the message that was sent.
 Any other behaviors are considered test failures.
-These are serious limitations but this stepper often works well enough, because real sockets usually behave this way when when small messages are sent across a fast network.
+These are serious limitations but stepper_d often works well enough, because real sockets usually behave this way when when small messages are sent across a fast network.

-This stepper is included to show how a basic stepper that supports a useful subset of behaviors can be written easily.
-Below we will discuss stepper_o and stepper_a, that support all model behaviors correctly.
+This stepper_d is included to show how a basic stepper that supports a useful subset of behaviors can be written easily.
+Below we will discuss stepper_o, stepper_a, and stepper that support all model behaviors correctly.

 The stepper_util test harness utilities

-The stepper_util module defines constants and methods used by all three steppers, including methods to open and close sockets and to make a connection.
-The three stepper modules only handle the send and recv methods --- that is their only difference.
+The stepper_util module defines constants and methods used by all steppers, including methods to open and close sockets and to make a connection.
+The stepper modules only handle the send and recv methods --- those are the only operations where the steppers differ.

-The test_stepper script
+The test_stepper_d script

-The test_stepper module is a test script with three test cases that reveal some of the limitations of this stepper.
-To run these tests, type the command: trun test_stepper.
+The test_stepper_d module is a test script with three test cases that reveal some of the limitations of this stepper.
+To run these tests, type the command: trun test_stepper_d.
 None of the test cases in this script uses the -s option to set the random seed, so repeating this command will result in different test runs.

-The first test case runs this command: pmt.py -n 10 -c 6 msocket -i stepper.
+The first test case runs this command: pmt -n 10 -c 6 msocket -i stepper_d.
 In this test case model behavior is not restricted by any scenario machine, so _call actions are not always followed immediately by _return actions.
-However, the test does not block because this stepper does not call the socket implementation until the _return action appears in the trace.
+However, the test does not block because stepper_d does not call the socket implementation until the _return action appears in the trace.
 This test case does not use any configuration modules to limit nondeterminism, so recv often returns only part of the message provided by send.
 But with messages this small, the implementation usually returns the entire message - so the behaviors of the model and the implementation differ, even though both are correct.
 This is the essence of nondeterminism: different behaviors can all be correct.
-But this stepper does not handle nondeterminism, so any differences between the behaviors of the model and the implementation are reported as test failures.
-So usually this test case fails, due to limitations in the stepper, not errors in the model or the implementation.
+But stepper_d does not handle nondeterminism, so any differences between the behaviors of the model and the implementation are reported as test failures.
+So usually this test case fails, due to limitations in stepper_d, not errors in the model or the implementation.
 The next two test cases attempt to remedy this by limiting the behavior of the model.

-The second test case runs this command: pmt.py -n 10 -c 6 msocket synchronous -i stepper.
+The second test case runs this command: pmt -n 10 -c 6 msocket synchronous -i stepper_d.
 This command composes the msocket model with the synchronous scenario, so it generates test runs where _call is always immediately followed by _return.
-However it does not limit nondeterminism so usually this test case fails due to limitations of this stepper.
+However it does not limit nondeterminism so usually this test case fails due to limitations of stepper_d.

-The third and final test case runs this command: pmt.py -n 10 -c 6 msocket deterministic synchronous -i stepper.
+The third and final test case runs this command: pmt -n 10 -c 6 msocket deterministic synchronous -i stepper_d.
 This limits the model to behaviors that are synchronous (_call is always immediately followed by _return) and deterministic (the entire message sent is always immediately received).
-Now the model satisfies all the assumptions of this stepper.
+Now the model satisfies all the assumptions of stepper_d.
 Moreover, with messages this small (they are defined by the domains in the mstepper and deterministic modules), the implementation is also synchronous and deterministic.
 Therefore the model and implementation behave exactly the same, so these test runs